 Ms. Rajita Kulkarni, President, World Forum for Ethics in Business

-Mr. Nirj Deva, MEP, Vice-President of the Development Committee in the European Parliament, Co – Founder & Board Member, WFEB
+Mr. Nirj Deva, Former MEP & Vice-President of the Development Committee in the European Parliament, Co – Founder & Board Member, WFEB

-Mr. Jo Leinen, Member of the European Parliament, Board Member, WFEB
+Mr. Jo Leinen, Former Member of the European Parliament, Board Member, WFEB

 Mr. Madhu Rao, Vice Chairman, Shangri-La Hotels